durosyan/durosyan/README.md

 ## Hi there 👋

+My name is Ryan, I mess around with stuff and things

+I'm currently working on upskilling my DevOps and cloud skills with Azure, AWS and a local raspberry pi.

 <!--
 **durosyan/durosyan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.